Physical Quantities v1.0.0

 Namespace that encompasses all of the Physical Quantities library's content.

-The above code first checks whether the Physical Quantities library is installed on your system (see the Installation section).
+The above code first checks whether the Physical Quantities library is installed on your system (see the Developer Guide section).
 If found, the library is linked to your target.
 Otherwise, the library is automatically downloaded from its GitHub repository and linked to your target.

-Once this is done, simply include this library's C++ headers in your project's C++ source files, such as #include <PhQ/Position.hpp> for the PhQ::Position class.
+Once this is done, simply include the Physical Quantities library's C++ headers in your project's C++ source files, such as #include <PhQ/Position.hpp> for the PhQ::Position class.
 The PhQ:: namespace encapsulates all of the Physical Quantities library's contents.

 (Back to Configuration)